 We were so grateful for the opportunity to serve varied clients like individual local shops, restaurants, tour operators, airlines and government bodies.
 And proudly produced more than 2000 promotional tools for them.

 In 2011, I sold this business for the family reason back in Japan.

-After came back, I looked at the city and wondering why no one features beautiful local products.
-The main street back then was fringed with shops that sells mass produced koala soft toys etc.
+After everything was sorted, I looked at the city and wondered why no one features beautiful local products.
+The main street was fringed with shops that sells mass produced koala soft toys etc.

-Remembering the inspiring local producers I met through the previous job, I decided to open the retail shop to showcase their items which reflect their abundant life style or humanity.
+Remembering the inspirational local producers I met through the previous job, I decided to open the retail shop to showcase their items which reflect their abundant life style or humanity.